brucemack/brucemack.github.io/_posts/2025-10-24-asl-usb-audio.md

 title: Notes on AllStarLink USB Audio Interfaces
 date: 2025-10-28
 ---
-Random notes from study of the mechanisms involved.
+Random notes from study of the mechanisms involved in creating a driver for a USB audio interface.
 Some of this is probably just general Linux USB knowledge.

 HID Experiments With an AllScan UCI90
 ======================================